 The Battle of Sowerby Bridge…and the fate of Heptonstall

-On 9th January, Sir Francis Mackworth led a force of more than 2,000 men to punish the Parliamentarians garrisoned at Heptonstall.
+On 9th January 1644, Sir Francis Mackworth led a force of more than 2,000 men to punish the Parliamentarians garrisoned at Heptonstall.
 Vastly outnumbered, Eden realised that retreat was the only possibility, so he abandoned Heptonstall and retreated towards Lancashire.
-His route would have taken him over the “Long Causeway” through Blackshaw Head and over the moors until they reached Burnley.
-Eden and his troops rested there, after which they were given new orders re-join Thomas Fairfax’s main army.
-Meanwhile, the Royalists marched into Heptonstall unopposed.
-Fourteen houses in Heptonstall were razed to the ground by the Royalists.
-These houses would have contained the fleeces and looms of the clothiers and would have reduced them and their families to penury and possibly starvation.
+His route would have taken him through Blackshaw Head, across the “Long Causeway” and over the moors until they reached Burnley and Colne.
+Eden and his troops were given new orders re-join Thomas Fairfax’s main army.
+Meanwhile, the Royalists marched unopposed up the Buttress, from Hebden Bridge into Heptonstall, where they razed to the ground fourteen houses and barns, which would have contained the looms, fleeces and cloth of the clothiers.
+This action would have reduced them and their families to penury and possibly starvation.